 The Cooking Time and How to Shorten It

-So if we're using a proper ratio of liquid to cornmeal, the next question is how long to cook it.
-This is another area that a lot of people get wrong all too often by serving the polenta while it's still very runny.
-Of course there's space for personal preference, and if you want a runny polenta, I won't argue, but I'd like to share one more story about my time working for Cesare that may change how you think about it.
+So, if we're using a proper ratio of liquid to cornmeal, the next question is how long to cook it.
+This is another area that a lot of people get wrong all too often, serving the polenta while it's still very runny.
+Of course, there's space for personal preference, and if you want a runny polenta, I won't argue, but I'd like to share one more story about my time working for Cesare that may change how you think about it.

 One day, I was cooking some polenta at his restaurant, and I pulled it from the fire a little too soon.
 Cesare walked over, lifted a spoonful of polenta from the pot, then tipped it so the polenta flowed off the spoon in a thick stream back into the pot.
 "You want your polenta to look like snot?" he asked me.
 No, I realized, I do not.
 I'll never look at runny polenta the same way again.